For Frederick Waits

 A crucial quote:

-A family connection brought Waits to Detroit, where he landed his first steady touring gig with R&B legend Little Willie John
+A family connection brought Waits to Detroit, where he landed his first steady touring gig with R&B legend Little Willie John2.
+Bennie Maupin introduced Waits to the wider Detroit jazz community, starting a chain of connections which brought Waits to the attention of producer Norman Whitfield.
+It was Whitfield who gave Waits his beginning at Motown Records.

 In late 1963 and early 1964, jazz was moving forward, as always, and Waits was too.
 Waits was connecting to the NYC jazz scene, touring and recording with Paul Winter (Jazz Meets The Folk Song, Columbia, 1964), and Denny Zeitlin (Cathexis, Columbia, 1964).

 Waits, teamed with Cecil McBee on both records, at the beginning of his recorded history, is distinctive.
 On “Repeat”, a Zeitlin composition on both Winter’s and Zeitlin’s records, his time feel is energetic and confident, his signature sound is present.
-Waits respects musical conventions, but has no need to pledge allegiance to them, or even abide by them.
+Waits respects musical conventions, but has no need to pledge allegiance to them.

-Other players were developing in exact parallel, and the next phase of Mr. Waits’ recorded output demonstrates his connection to his contemporaries.
-Collectively, this group- Waits, Joe Chambers, Billy Hart, Bobby Hutcherson, Stanley Cowell, Charles Tolliver, Gary Bartz, and others- seemed to be searching for a way of playing jazz that connected the bebop tradition, contemporary Black pop, and the new sounds from jazz’s avant-garde.
+Other players were developing in parallel, and the next phase of Mr. Waits’ recorded output demonstrates his connection to his contemporaries.
+Collectively, this group—Waits, Joe Chambers, Billy Hart, Bobby Hutcherson, Stanley Cowell, Charles Tolliver, Gary Bartz, and others— seemed to be searching for a way of playing jazz that connected the bebop tradition, contemporary Black pop, and the new sounds from jazz’s avant-garde.

-Waits was the perfect drummer for this search, uniquely able to connect the dots while developing his own voice.
+Waits was the perfect drummer for this journey, uniquely able to connect the dots and developing his own voice.

 Waits plays on half of Freddie Hubbard’s High Blues Pressure (Atlantic, 1968) playing echt soul-jazz drums on Weldon Irvine’s “Can’t Let Her Go” and a truly mean shuffle on “High Blues Pressure”.
 The lo-fi, high-content Fastball (Label M, released 2001) with Waits, Herbie Lewis, Kenny Barron, and Bennie Maupin, recorded at the Left Bank in Baltimore in 1967, is a glimpse of Hubbard’s group in full flight.